 Institutional Shareholder Services has put its support behind a plan to force Apple to reveal who will succeed Steve Jobs if he decides not to come back.
 The Central Laborers’ Pension Fund, which holds a tiny bit of Apple, has put out a proposal that will force Apple to discuss this issue every year.
 As reported by CNET, ISS finds it essential for shareholders to know who may be at the helm of one of the most successful companies in the world (even if we are talking about life after Steve Jobs):

 All companies should have succession planning policies and succession plans in place, and boards should periodically review and update them.
 ISS believes that shareholders would benefit by having a report on the company’s succession plans disclosed annually.
-Such a report would enable shareholders to judge the board on its readiness and willingness to meet the demands of succession planning based on the circumstances at that time.Augmented reality toys & gizmos ➡️ for iPhone & iPad
+Such a report would enable shareholders to judge the board on its readiness and willingness to meet the demands of succession planning based on the circumstances at that time.Trending iPhone, iPad apps:

 No one knows how badly Apple will be hurt when Steve Jobs decides to leave the company.
 As much as Steve is admired by Apple fans, he is not going to go on forever.
 Apple’s patents and recent track record indicates that the company will be fine for the foreseeable future.
 Discussing succession plans could affect morale and keep Apple’s hands tied when it comes to picking up new executive talent.
 At this point, it is not clear whether there is enough support for this proposal.